Back To Search Results

 A. The secretary-treasurer of the board may issue to an applicant qualified to practice medicine and surgery in this state, either by examination or by endorsement, who will be temporarily in attendance at an organized youth camp or school, a temporary license to practice medicine and surgery, the practice to be confined to enrollees, leaders and employees of the camp or school and the following provisions shall apply:

-(2) the temporary license may be issued upon written application of the applicant, accompanied by such proof of the qualifications of the applicant as specified by board rule.
+(2) the temporary license may be issued upon the applicant's written application, accompanied by proof of the applicant's qualifications as specified by board rule.

-B. The secretary-treasurer of the board may issue to an applicant who is licensed to practice medicine in another state, territory of the United States or another country and who is qualified to practice medicine and surgery in this state a temporary license to practice medicine under the supervision of a licensed physician.
+B. The secretary-treasurer of the board may issue to an applicant who is licensed to practice medicine in another state, territory of the United States, or another country and who is qualified to practice medicine and surgery in this state a temporary license to practice medicine under the supervision of a licensed physician.
 The following provisions shall apply:

 C. The application for a temporary license under this section shall be accompanied by a license fee as provided in Section 61-6-19 NMSA 1978."